Whether a couple files their taxes jointly or separately can have a huge influence on their student loan payments.

 Filing Separately in Community Property States

-Borrowers that live in a community property state will have an extra layer of complication.
+Borrowers who live in a community property state will have an extra layer of complication.

 The following states have community property rules: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.